ippontech/blog-usa/posts/legacy-mainframe-migration-to-jhipster.md

 * Clean code: JHipster strives to start that way by generating clean code, but developers have to maintain that for new functionality developed
 * Java enterprise concepts: small CRUD apps are a different ballgame from the needs of enterprise-size companies.
 * The Spring Framework: this is one of my favorite libraries I've ever worked with, but for new and junior developers this is a _daunting_ hill to climb to learn the concepts involved
-* Angular: I've done most of my development in the days of multi-page apps (as opposed today's single-page apps).
+* Angular: I've done most of my development in the days of multi-page apps (as opposed to today's single-page apps).
 Angular is probably one of the best SPA frameworks out there, but it has been described as "enterprise-y" and does take some studying to learn

 That said if you don't have a lot of mentors or seniors on your project you can't get a better teacher than JHipster.
 As long as your developers are willing to learn, they can see enterprise software development best practices through that generated JHipster application.